-Planting Seed Potatoes & Onion
+Planting Seed Potatoes & Onions

 Potatoes and onions are staple crops in many households and a great addition to any garden.
 Planting seed potatoes and onion sets is a relatively easy task, but some best practices should be followed to ensure a successful harvest.
 This article will discuss the best soil types for planting, watering needs, when to plant, and when to harvest.